identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 pub struct CreateProfileData {}
 ```

-Finally, we have the data. in this case we don't need any so we use an empty struct.
+Finally, we have the data.
+In this case we don't need any, so we use an empty struct.
 It would be just as valid to use the unit type `()` as the data type instead.

 ## Processor